VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/volttron-central-demo.rst

 |Terminator Setup|

 One of our instances will have a VOLTTRON Central agent.
 We will install a platform agent and a historian on all three platforms.
+Please note, for this demo all the instances run on ZeroMQ messages.
+For multi-platform, multi-bus deployment setup please follow the steps described in :ref:`Multi Platform Multi-Bus Deployment <Multi-Platform-Multi-Bus>`.

 Run `vcfg` in the first shell.
 This command will ask how the instance should be set up.
 Many of the options have defaults that will be sufficient.